Skip to main content

 • Lowering the waterline to expose the tile

-• Using compressed air with soft blasting media to remove calcium deposits
+• Using compressed air with soft blasting media to remove calcium deposits, and never using damaging glass bead on pool tile

-• Rinsing and optionally sealing the tile surface to slow future buildup
+• Rinsing and sealing the tile surface to slow future buildup

 Most cleanings can be completed in a single day, and unlike DIY scraping or harsh chemical treatments, professional methods avoid cracking the tile or eroding grout.